 "Scorpius has betrayed the crew.
 Now they're all captured.
 Their plan failed, the crew has little choice but to help Scorpius's true agenda."

-On this day in 2016, The Department Of Time aired "Un virus de otro tiempo."
-This served as the fifth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in Spain), The Department Of Time aired "Un virus de otro tiempo."
+Officially, this served as the fifth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "Susana ignores procedure when she orders that Irene be brought back from 1918 after catching the Spanish Flu, putting the modern day Ministry HQ at risk."